- Armament and disarmament

 - Peace and development

-Richard Ghiasy is a Researcher and Project Manager in the SIPRI China and Global Security Programme.
+Richard Ghiasy is an Associate Researcher in the SIPRI China and Global Security Programme.
 Richard’s overarching interest is the security-development nexus.
 He studies China’s foreign and security policy, European Union-China and China-Central Asia relations, Europe and Asia’s infrastructure and economic integration, and all affairs pertaining to Afghanistan’s politics, development and security – including relations with international stakeholders.

 Recently, his research has concentrated on geo-economics: especially European and Asian economic, infrastructure and security integration.
 This is primarily through analysis of the Belt and Road Initiative’s security implications in both terrestrial and maritime domains in Central Asia, South Asia, South East Asia, the Indian Ocean Region, and throughout all of Europe.